disproportionation reactions header image.

 Equation showing disproportionation reaction when chlorine dissolves in water.

-This is the reaction which takes place when chlorine is added to drinking water to kill any bacteria present.
-The chloric(I) acid is an oxidising agent and also a bleach, it is responsible for killing any harmful organisms present in water to ensure it is safe to drink.
-The concentration of chlorine in drinking water is around 0.7mg/dm3 though it is higher in the water in swimming pools.
-Care needs to be taken to carefully control the amount of chlorine added to water simply because chlorine is very toxic even in small amounts.
-There is the additional problem that it can react with organic compounds in the water and form organochloro compounds which are also very toxic.
-However if too little chlorine is added it may not necessarily kill all the potentially harmful organisms which maybe present such as cholera, typhus and E.coli bacterium.
+The concentration of chlorine in drinking water is around 0.7mg/dm3 though its concentration is higher in swimming pools.
+However great care needs to be taken to carefully control the amount of chlorine added to water simply because chlorine is very toxic even in small amounts.
+There is also the additional problem that chlorine can react with organic compounds found in the water and form organochloro compounds (see below for more detail) which are also very toxic and are also potentially carcinogenic.
+However if too little chlorine is added it may not necessarily kill all the potentially harmful microorganisms which maybe present such as cholera, typhus and E.coli bacterium.

 Br2(aq) + H2O(l) HBr(aq) + HBrO (aq)

 If you plan to use chlorine water in the lab it has to be freshly prepared.
-The reason for this is because if a bottle of chlorine water is left exposed to sunlight its pale green colour fades and oxygen gas is released according to the equation below:
+The reason for this is simply because if a bottle of chlorine water is left exposed to sunlight its pale green colour fades and oxygen gas is released according to the equation below:

 2Cl2(g) + 2H2O(l) 4H+(aq) + 4Cl-(aq) + O2(g)